 The Sea Ranger Service is the brainchild of Dutch environmental conservationist and social entrepreneur Wietse van der Werf.
-After having worked in environmental conservation for 25 years and being awarded the prestigious Future for Nature award for his innovative conservation efforts, he founded the Sea Ranger Service in 2016 with the 50.000 euro award money.
+After having worked in environmental conservation for 25 years and being awarded a conservation prize for his innovative conservation efforts, he founded the Sea Ranger Service in 2016.

 Inspiration for the Sea Ranger model came from the Civilian Conservation Corps; a public works programme launched by US president Franklin Roosevelt during the Great Depression in the 1930s.
 The programme resulted in 3 million unemployed young men being offered work, establishing 800 national parks and planting over 3,2 billion trees in the proces.
 Van der Werf set out to develop a similar model to strengthen ocean conservation.